ELMIRA 2026: The Tenth International Conference on the State of Mark Twain Studies

 Elmira 2026: The Tenth International Conference on the State of Mark Twain Studies

-Conference Theme: Irreverence, Rebellion, and Resistance
+Conference Theme: Irreverence, Rebellion, and Resilience

 The first gospel of all monarchies should be Rebellion; the second should be Rebellion; and the third and all gospels and the only gospel in any monarchy should be Rebellion against the Church and State.”
 (Mark Twain’s Notebook, 1891)